gkong88/CS_Curriculum/README.md

-# Open-Source Computer Science Degree
+# Open-Source Computer Science Education

 This project documents my personal curriculum of online, open-sourced, university-level courses that attempt to emulate the breadth and depth of an undergraduate CS degree.